La Marcha Tapas Bar

 The tapas bar as a concept carries specific expectations.
 In Spain, the counter is where decisions get made on the fly, drinks arrive first, and small plates follow in informal succession rather than in a structured dining sequence.
 That format transfers well to Berkeley's neighbourhood bar culture, where the appetite for low-formality, high-quality eating is pronounced.
 Within the local scene, La Marcha occupies a niche that differs from the broader East Bay Spanish options: the register here is bar-forward in a way that venues like Comal, which leans into the full-service Mexican dining format, or Agrodolce Osteria, operating in the Italian idiom, do not attempt.

-Get Exclusive Access →The Drinks Program: Where the Editorial Weight Falls
+The Drinks Program: Where the Editorial Weight Falls

-The depth of a tapas bar's drinks program is what separates a serious Spanish operation from a restaurant that happens to serve patatas bravas.
+The depth of a tapas bar's drinks program is what separates a strong Spanish operation from a restaurant that happens to serve patatas bravas.
 La Marcha's positioning on San Pablo signals an intent to hold both sides of the equation: food that earns its place on the counter, and a bar that has enough range to anchor a longer visit without a plate in hand.

 Spanish bar culture produces a specific set of drink categories that rarely get full treatment in American interpretations of the format.
-Fino and manzanilla sherry, served cold and poured generously, belong at the start of any serious tapas session — they cut through cured fat in a way that no other aperitif quite manages.
+Fino and manzanilla sherry, served cold and poured generously, belong at the start of any serious tapas session, they cut through cured fat in a way that no other aperitif quite manages.
 Cava, frequently dismissed in favour of Champagne or Prosecco, holds genuine complexity in its traditional-method expressions from the Penedès.
 And the amaro-adjacent world of Spanish digestifs, from herb-forward Licor 43 to the anise-driven Hierbas, rarely gets the back-bar attention it deserves outside dedicated Iberian operations.

 The broader trend in US cocktail bars has been toward depth over breadth: a smaller, more considered spirits selection rather than a wall of bottles assembled for visual effect.
 Venues like Kumiko in Chicago have built reputations on principled curation, and Bar Leather Apron in Honolulu demonstrates how a focused spirits philosophy can anchor a room.
 For a tapas bar, that curatorial principle applies differently: the question is whether the sherry selection has range across the solera styles, whether the Spanish wine list moves beyond Rioja and Albariño into less-distributed appellations like Bierzo or Priorat, and whether vermouth is served properly on ice with an orange twist rather than used only as a cocktail modifier.